Gurenax/really-useful-git-commands/README.md

 # Really Useful GIT commands
-A summary of GIT commands that I personally use because they're really useful
+A collection of GIT commands that I personally use because they're really useful.
+This is a work in progress, please feel free to Contribute.

 ## Check Incoming Changes before you do a `git pull`
 ```